LeaLGgit/Getting-and-Cleaning-Data/README.md

 These steps are done in the attached R script called run_analysis.R

+## Output
+The output of this task can be found in this repository.

 ### Output files:
 * README.md: Shows information about what has been done and explains attached files
 * CodeBook: detailed explanation of what has been done for purpose of reproducability